romagny13/NIntercept/README.md

 Options:

 * **Mixins**: allows to add features to proxy created.
-For example the proxy that implements INotifyPropertyChanged
+For example add INotifyPropertyChanged implementation.
 * **ClassProxyMemberSelector**: allows to filter member to include.
 For example create an attribute and include only virtual members decorated with the attribute.
 * **AdditionalTypeAttributes**: allows to add custom attributes on proxy generated.